basilisk-in/Memoir/README.md

 Our GPU connected backend is currently offline.
 We have previously deployed the service on Vast.ai, but the container is currently inactive since we wish to use the credits wisely.
 Although we have credits available, we will activate the GPU hosting on Vast.ai when necessary.
 For testing access or further information, feel free to contact us at dev.basilisk@gmail.com.

 ### 🛠️ Tech Stack
- - **Frontend**: React (Vite, TailwindCSS, React Router)
+ - **Frontend**: React (Vite, TailwindCSS, React Router, GSAP)
- - **Backend**: Django, Django REST Framework, Djoser, SQLite, PaddleOCR, PyMuPDF, pdfplumber, LLM (remote Markdown server)
+ - **Backend**: Django, Django REST Framework, Djoser, SQLite, PaddleOCR, PyMuPDF, pdfplumber, LLM (Mistral-7B) for Markdown summarization, PaddleOCR for text extraction
- - **AI/ML**: PaddleOCR for text extraction, LLM (Mistral-7B) for Markdown summarization (served remotely)
  - **Integrations**: Notion API

 ### Key Features
-- 📄 **Multi-file Upload**: Upload multiple PDF/image notes at once with custom names.
 - 🔍 **OCR Extraction**: Automatic text extraction from PDFs and images using PaddleOCR and PyMuPDF.
-- 🧠 **AI Summarization**: Generate rich Markdown summaries using a remote LLM server.
+- 🧠 **AI Markdown Generation**: Generate rich Markdown & summaries using a remote LLM server.
-- 🗂️ **Note Management**: Search, filter, and organize notes by name or date.
+- 🗂️ **Note Management**: Search, filter, and organize notes.
 - 🔗 **Notion Export**: Export AI-generated summaries directly to your Notion workspace.
 - 👤 **User Authentication**: Secure registration, login, and token-based auth (Djoser).
 - 🖼️ **File Previews**: View uploaded notes and summaries in the web UI.
 - 🌗 **Dark/Light Mode**: Toggle between light and dark themes.

 ### 🏗️ Architecture
-1. **Django REST API Server**
+1. **Backend (Django REST API Server)**
-   - Handles user authentication, note uploads, OCR, and summary generation
+   - Handles user authentication, note uploads, OCR, and summary generation AAAAAAAAAAAAAAAAAA
    - Exposes REST endpoints for all note and user operations
    - Integrates with a remote LLM server for Markdown summary generation
    - Stores files in /media/notes/{user_id}/
+   - Receives text and returns Markdown summaries via HTTP
+   - Powered by Mistral-7B or similar model
 2. **React Frontend (Vite)**
-   - Modern SPA for uploading, viewing, and managing notes
    - Authenticates via token-based API
    - Provides UI for Notion integration and document export
    - Responsive, accessible, and themeable
-3. **Remote LLM Server (not included here)**
-   - Receives text and returns Markdown summaries via HTTP
-   - Powered by Mistral-7B or similar model

 ## 🚀 Quick Start
 ### Prerequisites